Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 In goldfish, nitrate poisoning occurs when the fish is exposed to a high level of nitrate over a period of time.
 Some symptoms of this chronic condition include lethargy, breathing problems, abnormal swimming or movements, fading color, and curled body.

 If your goldfish shows these symptoms, you need to test the water for the nitrate level.
-If the level is above 20 ppm, you can be sure that the symptoms are due to nitrate poisoning and you can start looking for a solution.
+If the level is above 20 ppm, you can be sure that the symptoms are due to nitrate poisoning, and you need to start looking for a solution.
 Read on to learn how to lower the nitrate level in your tank or pond and cure your goldfish.

 1. Change the Water Immediately and Accordingly

-The gradual changes in the water will keep your fish free from shock and stress which can really harm them.
+The gradual changes in the water will keep your fish free from shock and stress, which can really harm them.
 As for the new water, you can go for the one that has undergone reverse osmosis.
 This water usually has no nitrate, chlorine, or minerals; and comes with an optimum pH.
+If you can't find nitrate-free water, I recommend you use a water conditioner like API Conditioner to neutralize the chemical compound.
+This conditioner is quite effective in optimizing water and can also reduce inflammation and many other health conditions that affect fish.

 2. Use Filter Media to Remove Nitrate